 In concert with USAFE wings at Ramstein Air Base, Germany, the 52nd FW directly supports the strategic mobility mission once conducted at Rhein-Main Air Base, Germany.
 The wing provides logistics support for C-17 Globemaster and C-5 Galaxy aircraft, crew, passengers and cargo to sustain air mobility operations throughout Europe, Africa and Southwest Asia.

-The 52nd Operations Group consists of two flying squadrons, the 480th and 81st Fighter Squadrons, the 606th Air Control Squadron and an operations support squadron.
-The 480th Fighter Squadron operates the F-16 C/D Fighting Falcon, and 81st Fighter Squadron operates the A-10 Thunderbolt II.
+The 52nd Operations Group consists of one flying squadron, the 480th Fighter Squadrons, the 606th Air Control Squadron and an operations support squadron.
+The 480th Fighter Squadron operates the F-16 C/D Fighting Falcon.
 The 480th FS pilots primarily perform the Wild Weasel mission of suppression or destruction of enemy air defenses, and are also trained for interdiction and counter air operations.
 Their F-16s are outfitted with high-speed anti-radiation missiles, joint direct attack munitions, laser-guided bombs, GPS-guided-inertial aided munitions and the HARM targeting system pod, making the aircraft a lethal platform against enemy air defense systems.

 The 606th Air Control Squadron - the "Inspectors of the Skies" - employ AN/TPS-75 radars, the modular control equipment system and tactical communications to provide deployable theater battle management.
 The squadron conducts 24-hour operations providing command and control for air surveillance, identification, weapons control, and airspace control and management.
 The unit supports and maintains robust communications to provide secure, beyond-the-line-of-sight voice and data link connectivity with Army, Navy, NATO and other allied forces as part of a theater-wide communications network.

 The 52nd Maintenance Group consists of four squadrons: aircraft maintenance, component maintenance, equipment maintenance and maintenance operations.
 The group directly supports the 52nd FW by providing safe, reliable maintenance to F-16 Fighting Falcons and a variety of other support aircraft arriving throughout the region, support equipment, and munitions resources.
 The group proved its combat effectiveness and versatility while deployed and at home station by supporting deployments to Operation Enduring Freedom and Iraqi Freedom, and operating U.S. Central Command Air Forces' centralized intermediate repair facility hub for hydrazine, engine and electronic countermeasure pods.